matt-primrose/rpstester/README.md

         {
             "testCaseName":"TC001",                                     // Test Case Name - Must be unique (Used by RPSTester)
             "testCaseDescription": "Activate in Admin Control Mode",    // Test Case Description - Helps tester know what each test case is testing (not used by RPSTester)
             "include": true,                                            // Used by RPS Tester to know if test case should be included or not.
-Valid values: true false
+Valid values: true, false
             "expectedResult":"pass",                                    // Used by RPS Tester to know if test is possitive or negative test case.
-Valid values: pass fail
+Valid values: pass, fail
             "jsonCmds": {                                               // jsonCmds object holds the information that PPC initially sends to RPS
                 "apiKey": "key",                                        // Currently not used by RPS.
 No impact by changing "appVersion": "1.0.0",                                  // Currently not used by RPS.
 No impact by changing "message": "all's good!",                               // Currently not used by RPS.
 No impact by changing "method":"activation",                                  // Method request to RPS.
+Valid values: activation, deactivation
-Valid values: activation "payload":{                                             // Payload is the AMT information sent up to RPS by PPC
+                "payload":{                                             // Payload is the AMT information sent up to RPS by PPC
                     "build": "3003",                                    // AMT Build number
                     "certHashes":[                                      // Array of Trusted Root Certificate Hashes.